 Recognizing the particular challenges that women face in legal careers, in 2008 the firm launched a formal program, Women At KDW, to provide networking, mentoring and learning opportunities for women associates.
 Our Women Partners Group is equally active, meeting regularly to network, mentor women associates, cross-market and share business development strategies.

 Events range from informal social gatherings to more structured programming, including panel presentations and seminars organized around specific areas of interest.
-Women At KDW also organizes an annual firm-wide service event benefitting local women’s charities.
+The group, now known collectively as Women of Kelley Drye, also organizes an annual firm-wide service event benefitting local women’s charities.

 Other efforts focused on promoting the advancement of women lawyers include: